DigitalScriptorium/ds-data/README.md

 Please note that DS data is made available to the public under a Creative Commons Attribution 4.0 International (CC BY 4.0) license.

 The ds-data repository principally contains CSVs of DS data at various stages of extraction, transformation, and enrichment.
-It also includes RDF and JSON data extracted from our linked database for display and search through a user interface.
+It also includes data in other formats (e.g., JSON, RDF) related to the DS Wikibase (our linked database infrastructure) and used in applications for display and search through a user interface.

 ## Directory information